Can Psilocybin (Shrooms) Cure Alcoholism?

 Psilocybin is a natural, psychedelic compound found in magic mushrooms.
 New research shows this drug, combined with psychotherapy sessions, may produce beneficial effects as a treatment for alcohol use disorder, also known as alcoholism.

-That’s according to findings of a new study published in JAMA Psychiatry, led by researchers with the New York University (NYU) Langone Center for Psychedelic Medicine.
+That’s according to a 2022 study published in JAMA Psychiatry, led by researchers at the NYU Langone Center for Psychedelic Medicine.

 Does that make psilocybin a “cure” for alcohol addiction?
 Not necessarily.
 But research shows it may serve as an effective treatment when combined with traditional alcohol addiction treatments.